 Family Guide—informational guide and responsibility form given to parents/guardians of all Girl Scouts participating in the product program.

-OC Bucks—a card worth a certain dollar amount that can be used for any Girl Scouts of Orange County Resident or Day Camp, GSOC, Service Unit or Association event, approved Troop/Group travel, for items purchased at the Girl Scout Shop in Irvine, or for Gold Award expenses.
+OC Bucks—a card worth a certain dollar amount that can be used for any Girl Scouts of Orange County Resident or Day Camp, GSOC, Service Unit event, approved Troop/Group travel, for items purchased at the Girl Scout Shop in Irvine, or for Gold Award expenses.

 Parent Responsibility Form— form parents/guardians must complete giving their Girl Scout permission to participate in the product program.